Master of Arts: Interdisciplinary Studies

 Students will construct an innovative curriculum that crosses traditional disciplinary boundaries, often to answer a specific question or to address a theme of interest to the student.

-Niagara University’s Master of Arts: Interdisciplinary Studies program is well suited for two groups of prospective graduate students:
+Niagara University’s master of arts in interdisciplinary studies program is well suited for two groups of prospective graduate students:

 - Mid-career professionals seeking to improve their credentials or to engage a particular topic of study relevant to their profession;